 ”While we are not selling mums this year, the support we’ve received from near and far has meant the world to us,” said Dylan.

-These traditions at the farm run deep with roots, stretching back to 1790, when it was originally a dairy farm.
-Over generations it has evolved into a popular fall family farm forming traditions, such as the corn maze, hayrides, and the selling of pumpkins and mums.
+With roots stretching back to 1790 as a dairy farm, Foster Farms has evolved over generations into a popular destination for fall family traditions like the corn maze, hayrides, and selling pumpkins and mums

 While the farm is a place where families have fun, it has also become a tradition for field trips, extending the fall fun for education too.